-Mary Wolfe is currently serving her 2nd term in the Iowa House of Representatives.
-She serves on the Judiciary, Public Safety, and Transportation Committees.
-As well as the Transportation, Infrastructure, Capital Appropriations Subcommittee.
+Mary Wolfe is currently serving her 4th term in the Iowa House of Representatives.
+She serves on the Judiciary, Administration and Rules, Local Government, and Government Oversight committees.

 The family moved to Iowa in 1966.
 John practiced law in Davenport for a time and then served on Governor Hughes’ staff in Des Moines for a year before being hired by the Model Cities program.
 In 1976 he became a public defender in Clinton.
 Mary and her seven younger siblings attended North Catholic Elementary School and Mater Dei High School.

 Mary received her Bachelors in English from the University of Iowa in 1989.
 In the spring of 1992, Mary graduated from the University of Iowa Law School, passed the bar exam and returned to Clinton to work with her father at his law firm.
-Mary’s son John was born in 1994; he attended Prince of Peace elementary school and Clinton High School, and currently attends the University of Iowa’s College of Engineering.
+Mary’s son John was born in 1994; he attended Prince of Peace elementary school and Clinton High School.
+John graduated from the University of Iowa College of Engineering in May 2017, and plans to attend law school in the fall.